brunogomes11/react-game/README.md

 3. **Scoring System**: Keeps track of scores and lives for each quiz round.

-4. **Leaderboard**: Displays the top scores from all players.
+4. **Scoreboard**: Displays the top scores from all players.

 5. **Responsive Design**: The design is responsive and adapts to various screen sizes using Material-UI's `useMediaQuery`.

 ## App Flow and Wireframes

--- Our first idea for the project
+Our first idea for the project

 1. **Landing Page**: